 And here they are together, my Blooming Blanket and Blooming Pillow.
 Almost the same pattern, totally different look.

-Pattern for the Blooming granny square (as a part of the Blooming Blanket pattern) you can find here.
+The pattern for the Blooming granny square (as a part of the Blooming Blanket pattern) is now available in Dada’s place shop, (payment options: Credit cards & PayPal).